Dairy Free Pesto

 Pesto has its roots in Liguria, Italy, originating in the capital city of Genoa.
 This is why it’s also known as Pesto Genovese or Pesto alla Genovese.
 But to call it the latter, the ingredients used must have European Union (Denominazione d’Origine Protetta) DOP status.

-Traditionally this sauce is made with the sweet Genovese basil, garlic, pine nuts, olive oil, salt, and a mix of two hard cheeses – pecorino (sheep’s milk cheese) and parmigiano Reggiano (parmesan).
+Traditionally, people make this sauce with sweet Genovese basil, garlic, pine nuts, olive oil, salt, and a combination of two hard cheeses – pecorino (sheep’s milk cheese) and parmigiano Reggiano (parmesan).
 In my humble opinion, it’s the most delectable pasta sauce ever.

 However, many people want to skip on the cheese for a variety of reasons.
 And that means a dairy free pesto.
 The traditional pesto tastes sweet, cheesy, and rich, with a hint of garlic.
 The cheese can’t simply be omitted without significantly changing the flavour profile.